-School Accountability Report Card, 2011-2012 Wheatland Elementary School District
+School Accountability Report Card, 2012-2013 Wheatland Elementary School District

-Principal's Message
+" Principal's Message

-Wheatland Elementary was on the Bear River Campus for the 2011-2012 school year.
-The previous school site was closed and the Kindergarten - 5th grade classrooms were relocated to the Bear River Campus due to budget reductions in 2009 - 2010.
-In addition, class size reduction was eliminated to address budget shortfalls.
-Despite declining enrollment across the district, the move, loss of class size reduction and continued budget reductions, we had an Academic Performance Index (API) that exceeds the state goal of 800.
+Wheatland Elementary was re-opened as a K-3 campus for the 2012-2013 school year.
+Class size reduction was reinstated, allowing Wheatland Elementary to have highly desirable teacher to student ratios.
+Our parents have expressed great appreciation for the small class sizes.
+The Academic Performance Index (API) was 814, exceeding the state goal of 800.
 We attribute our academic success to our focus on the California Content Standards, our ongoing staff training in effective instructional strategies, our numerous programs for students who are struggling academically, and our highly dedicated staff.